Anubisyy/COMPSCI180_website/project5.md

 #### 1.3 Implementing One Step Denoising

 Now, we'll use a pretrained diffusion model to denoise.
 The actual denoiser can be found at `stage_1.unet`.
-This is a UNet that has already been trained on a *very, very* large dataset of $(x_0, x_t)$ pairs of images.
+This is a UNet that has already been trained on a *very, very* large dataset of $$(x_0, x_t)$$ pairs of images.
 We can use it to recover Gaussian noise from the image.
 Then, we can remove this noise to recover (something close to) the original image.
 Note: this UNet is conditioned on the amount of Gaussian noise by taking timestep $t$ as additional input.

 Because this diffusion model was trained with text conditioning, we also need a text prompt embedding.
 We provide the embedding for the prompt `"a high quality photo"` for you to use.
 Later on, you can use your own text prompts.